oracle-livelabs/apex/event-mangement/intro/intro.md

 As you progress, you integrate AI-powered text generation into your application, enabling it to dynamically create and utilize text content.
 You will also implement an AI chat assistant by leveraging the **Show AI Assistant** dynamic Action of APEX, providing a responsive interface for real-time user interaction.

-Total Workshop Time: 30 minutes

-Total Workshop Time: 30 minutes
+Total Workshop Time: 35 minutes

 ### Objectives